SimoneSped/rdm-template-hub/README.md

-# FGGA Templates
-A repository for archiving and sharing the various templates created to improve the Research Data Management Practices of the FGGA @ Uni Wien.

-## About

-## How to use
+## Overview
+A curated collection of reusable Research Data Management (RDM) materials—e.g., Zenodo metadata templates and README boilerplates—that you can copy and adapt for your projects.

+### Where to start

-## Contributors
+### Contributors

-## Contact

-## Acknowledgments